core-wg/oscore/draft-ietf-core-object-security.md

 3. Compute the AEAD nonce

-   * If Observe is not used, compute the AEAD nonce by XORing the Context IV (with the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.
+   * If Observe is not used, compute the AEAD nonce by XORing the Common IV (with the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.

-   * If Observe is used, compute the AEAD nonce by XORing the Context IV with the Partial IV of the response (Sender Sequence Number in network byte order).
+   * If Observe is used, compute the AEAD nonce by XORing the Common IV with the Partial IV of the response (Sender Sequence Number in network byte order).
 Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.